 I’ll be writing about the video How do you find your plot if you’ve started writing without one?
 Advice for writing your book, from the writing advice series I’m doing on YouTube with Jonathan McKinney.

-What is it that character wants from their life and how are they going to go about getting it.
+What is it that character wants from their life and how are they going to go about getting it?
 The plot for your story will grow from why they don’t have it, and what is stopping them getting it.

 Remember, if you don’t have characters in pursuit of something, you don’ t have a story.
 If there’s no reason they can’t just get what they want, there’s no story.
 As soon as they get what they want, the story is over.

 You can find more writing advice on our YouTube channel where we’ll help you become a better and more confident writer.
 If you have any writing questions, comment below and we will try to do a video for every question we get.
 If you’ve found my work helpful, please consider dropping me a tip in my Paypal tip jar to help me keeping bringing you free writing advice!